 While he remembered having something like these bars at home when he was younger, we couldn’t find this recipe in his family cookbook.
 I cobbled this together from a few different recipes and it turned out really well.
 We also had some apricots that needed to be eaten up so I tossed some of those in one corner of the pan too.
-Fair warning, they do use a lot of butter but we all enjoyed these and I will be making these again.
+Fair warning, they do use a lot of butter, but we all enjoyed these and I will be making them again.

 Summer Stone Fruit Bars